-The site is located on the west side of 40th Place, at its intersection with Gallatin Street, within the City of Hyattsville.
+- 1. The subdivision, as modified with conditions, meets the legal requirements of Subtitles 24 and 27 of the Prince George's County Code and the Land Use Article of the Annotated Code of Maryland. - 2.
+Background-The site is located on the west side of 40th Place, at its intersection with Gallatin Street, within the City of Hyattsville.
 The site consists of one outparcel known as Outparcel 1, which was recorded in Plat Book ME 255 page 83, in December 2020.
 The 4.66-acre property is in the Residential, Single-Family-65 (RSF-65) Zone.
-However, this application is reviewed according to the prior applicable One-Family Detached Residential (R-55) Zone and Development District Overlay (D-D-O) zoning standards for the subject property, pursuant to the prior Prince George's County Zoning Ordinance and Subdivision Regulations, as required, in accordance with Section 24-1703(a) of the Subdivision Regulations.
+However, this preliminary plan of subdivision (PPS) was reviewed according to the prior applicable One-Family Detached Residential (R-55) Zone and Development District Overlay (D-D-O) zoning standards for the subject property, pursuant to the prior Prince George's County Zoning Ordinance and Subdivision Regulations, as required, in accordance with Section 24-1703(a) of the Subdivision Regulations.
 The site is subject to the 2004 Gateway Arts District Approved Sector Plan and Sectional Map Amendment (sector plan).
 The site is within the traditional residential neighborhood character area of the sector plan.

-This application proposes to subdivide the property into 41 lots for development of 41 single-family attached homes (townhouse dwelling units).
-Four parcels are also proposed, which as of this writing, have all been identified as to be conveyed to a homeowners association (HOA).
+This PPS shows subdivision of the property into 41 lots for development of 41 single-family attached homes (townhouse dwelling units).
+Four parcels are also shown on the submitted PPS; however, according to Applicant's Exhibit 26 presented at the June 16, 2022 Planning Board hearing, seven parcels are to be provided, five of which are to be conveyed to a homeowners association (HOA) and two of which are to be conveyed to the City of Hyattsville.
 The subject site is currently vacant (with the prior development of the Washington Suburban Sanitary Commission (WSSC)-owned parking lot previously on the site having already been removed), save for certain recreational facilities which encroach the site from the neighboring park, as described below.

-The property is the subject of a previous preliminary plan of subdivision (PPS) known as Magruder Pointe (now known as Suffrage Point) or PPS 4-18001 (PGCPB Resolution No. 2020-35), approved in March 2020.
+The property is the subject of a previous PPS known as Magruder Pointe (now known as Suffrage Point) or PPS 4-18001 (PGCPB Resolution No. 2020-35), approved in March 2020.
 This PPS was approved principally to develop 31 dwelling units on the block across Gallatin Street to the northeast of the subject property.
 However, the previous PPS also established the outparcel, which is the subject of the current PPS.
 A new PPS is required, in order to permit the division of the outparcel into lots and to construct multiple dwelling units.

 The site abuts David C. Driskell Community Park (previously known as Magruder Park) to the west.
 This park is owned and operated by the City of Hyattsville.
 The City previously built several park facilities on land formerly identified as Clover Street, an unimproved right-of-way which lay in between the former on-site parking lot and the park.
 The portion of Clover Street which abutted the parking lot has been vacated, and its land incorporated into the subject property.
 This has put the park facilities previously within the right-of-way within the subject property instead.
-The PPS was continued from the April 28, 2022 Planning Board hearing date to May 19, 2022, in part to resolve this issue.
-The disposition of these structures is discussed in the Parks and Recreation finding of this technical staff report.
+The PPS was continued from the April 28, 2022 Planning Board hearing date to May 19, 2022, and then continued further to June 16, 2022, in part to resolve this issue.
+The disposition of these structures is discussed in the Parks and Recreation finding of this resolution.
 The applicant is also proposing a compensatory storage facility for the 100-year floodplain in the southwest corner of the property, just east of the park facilities, to adjust the boundaries of the floodplain on the site.